nand2mario/ddr3-tang-primer-20k/README.md

 <img src='doc/screenshot.png' width=600>

-There's also an iverilog and gtkwave-based simulation.
-If you are interested in all the signaling/timing details about DDR3.
-See [simulation instructions](iverilog/README.md).
+There's also an iverilog and gtkwave-based simulation, if you are interested in all the signaling/timing details about DDR3.
+See [simulation instructions](simulation/README.md).

 Build instructions,
 * Gowin IDE 1.8.0.7